dutchakam/rainfall_prediction_australia/README.md

 # rainfall_prediction_australia
 Data science project including data visualization, cleaning, feature engineering, and model selection for a dataset from Kaggle called "Rain in Australia."

+created using Jupyter Notebook

-.py file exists in dutchakam_patch1 branch
+.ipynb file exists in dutchakam_patch1 branch

 Steps for this project:
   1. Data visualization and dropping columns/rows with too much missing data (complete)